 Making a decision

 We could solely use FontLab’s

-.vfj file format.
+.vfj file format as the single source of truth.
 However I’m not going to.
 The

 .vfj file is large and it can be quite slow for source control tools to display the diffed results in a GUI.